Policy No: 2020 Responsible Office: Safety & Environmental Compliance Last Review Date: 02/10/2022 Next Required Review: 02/10/2027

 5.6 The PI/Activity Sponsors should provide appropriate PPE and engineering controls, and train the minor in their proper use.

 5.7 The PI/Activity Sponsors must review the basic rules with the minor for working in the laboratory area and/or shop including the designated safety dress code (e.g., closed-toe shoes).

 5.8 Maintain all training documentation and Liability Release forms in accordance with University policy.

-This policy is enforced by the Safety and Environmental Compliance Department.
+This policy is enforced by the Safety & Environmental Compliance Department.
 Non-compliance may result in suspension of participation of minors in related programs and areas.
 Policy violations by faculty and staff may also result in disciplinary action per Faculty Handbook or Staff Employee Handbook, respectively.

 7. Related Documents